ibrahimmkhalid/ultralytics/docs/en/datasets/obb/index.md

         yolo obb train data=your_dataset.yaml model=yolo11n-obb.yaml epochs=100 imgsz=640
         ```

-This ensures your model leverages the detailed OBB annotations for improved detection [accuracy](https://www.ultralytics.com/glossary/accuracy).
+This ensures your model leverages the detailed OBB annotations for improved detection [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy).

-### What datasets are currently supported for OBB training in Ultralytics YOLO models?
+### What datasets are currently supported for OBB training in SFDT_Ibrahim YOLO models?

-Currently, Ultralytics supports the following datasets for OBB training:
+Currently, SFDT_Ibrahim supports the following datasets for OBB training:

 - [DOTA-v1](dota-v2.md): The first version of the DOTA dataset, providing a comprehensive set of aerial images with oriented bounding boxes for object detection.
 - [DOTA-v1.5](dota-v2.md): An intermediate version of the DOTA dataset, offering additional annotations and improvements over DOTA-v1 for enhanced object detection tasks.